yiliehuang/yiliehuang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate in the Department of Industrial Engineering and Operations Research at Columbia University, advised by [Prof. Xunyu Zhou](https://www.engineering.columbia.edu/faculty-staff/directory/xunyu-zhou) .
-My research intersects Reinforcement Learning (RL), stochastic control, and financial mathematics, with a particular focus on the development and analysis of continuous-time RL algorithms for optimizing financial and control systems under uncertainty.
+Yilie Huang is a PhD candidate in the Department of Industrial Engineering and Operations Research at Columbia University, under the guidance of [Professor Xunyu Zhou](https://www.engineering.columbia.edu/faculty-staff/directory/xunyu-zhou).
+His research lies at the intersection of reinforcement learning (RL), stochastic control, and financial engineering.
+He focuses on developing and analyzing continuous-time RL algorithms to optimize financial and control systems operating under uncertainty.

+Huang earned an M.S. in Operations Research from Columbia University in 2018 and a B.S. in Mathematics and Applied Mathematics from Zhejiang University in 2017.

 <!-- Key highlights of my work include: